GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 This section provides links to the tutorial notebooks (in Jupyter-lab format).

+The examples show the necessary and common parameters passed to each function.
+There are other parameters available for many of the functions providing additional options.
+Further information can be seen in the [API](modules-target).

 You can download any, or all, of the Jupyterlab notebooks from github and run them yourself once you have __pe*ga*susQC__ installed and running.

 ## Prepare XYZ data

 The Geosoft XYZ data format file is commonly used in geophysics to transmit geophysical survey data in a text-readable form.

 We need all the data in HDF5 geoWhizz format because all the QC functions expect that format.
-(More on the geoWhizz format elsewhere in the __pe*ga*susQC__ documentation.)
+(More on the geoWhizz format [here](#geowhizz-target).)

 For three of the example data sets (Eastern Victoria, Canobie, and Vinton Dome), the field data were supplied in Geosoft XYZ format.
-This tutorial works through the preparation of these XYZ data files as geowhizz HDF5 files for quality control checks.
+This tutorial demonstrates the preparation of these XYZ data files as geowhizz HDF5 files for later use in quality control checks.

 The appropriate `Prepare_*` tutorial should be run before running any of the other tutorials that utilise the relevant data.

 ```{toctree}
 Prepare_EastVicData.ipynb